New Zealand-born Amber Miller-Greenman has a strong, personal connection with China.

 She’s a descendant of Chinese heritage—her grandmother is Chinese—and has always been interested in Chinese culture.

-Her passion for China guided her education during her undergraduate days, where she majored in Chinese and then studied Mandarin at The University of Queensland in Australia.
+Her passion for China guided her education during her undergraduate days, where she completed her Bachelor of International Business at Griffith University and studied Chinese at The University of Queensland in Australia.

 A stint in China beckoned, and four years working in project management and marketing for Tourism and Events Queensland, Amber arrived in Beijing in September 2017.